Robdel12/DropKick/readme.md

   - `disabled` - *boolean* Allow the selecting of disabled options

-  Selects a single option from the list and scrolls to it (if the select is open or on multiselects).
+  Selects a single option from the list and scrolls to it (if the select is open or on multi-selects).
 Useful for selecting an option after a search by the user.

   Returns the selected Dropkick option.